everlytic/push-notifications-documentation/push/web/readme.md

 ```
 The options object that you need to provide to the `init` has the following fields:

-- `hash` You will get this hash from Everlytic _(See next section)_.
+- `hash` You will get this hash from the System _(See next section)_.
 - `autoSubscribe` Set this option if you would like your website to automatically subscribe people to Push Notifications (You won't need to call the SDK's `subscribe` method manually). _Note that this will pop up a modal asking the contact to enter their email address or to subscribe anonymously._
 - `installImmediately` Set this to true if you would like the SDK to be available immediately after initializing it. **If this is set to true, the page will reload the first time a contact lands on the page.** Without this setting, the contact will only be able to be subscribed once the contact has either reloaded the page, or navigated to another part of the website.
 - `debug` Set this option if you would like to see debug console output and disable the pre-flight check caching.

 The `init` method returns a promise if you would like to call subscribe immediately after initializing.

-## Getting a hash from Everlytic
+## Getting a hash from the System
-Everlytic needs to be set up to have a special list to send Push Notifications to.
+The System needs to be set up to have a special list to send Push Notifications to.
 We recommend using a newly created list for this, but you can also use one of the lists you have already set up.
 1. Navigate to the `Push Projects` submenu under `Push Notifications` menu item.
 If your list is already set up here, you can jump to Step 3.
 2. Click on the `Add Push Notification Project` button.
 This should bring up a modal with some options.
 Set the `Project Type` to `Web Push`, select your list and save.
 3. You should see your list appear in the `Linked List` listing.
 On the right, click on `SDK Configuration`.
 This will bring up a modal with the `hash` that you need to initialize the SDK.

 ## General SDK Usage
-There are three main methods that you can call on the Everlytic SDK.
+There are three main methods that you can call on the SDK.
 They all return a promise that contains a result:
-- `subscribe(contactObject)` This method you can call manually to subscribe a contact to Everlytic using an email address to identify the contact.
-If the contact doesn't exist in Everlytic, it will create one.
+- `subscribe(contactObject)` This method you can call manually to subscribe a contact using an email address to identify the contact.
+If the contact doesn't exist, it will create one.
 There is a second parameter which can disable the stylized double opt-in modal from popping up if you don't want it.

     See the following example:
     ```javascript
     //...
 This code comes after the SDK init method SDK.subscribe({
-        'email' : 'example@everlytic.com',
+        'email' : 'example@senderguide.com',
     }, true // This is an optional second parameter to disable the double opt-in modal from popping up.
     ).then(function(result) {
         console.log(result) // Do something with the result.